 Often fake extension manages to change the default search settings of the Safari browser that triggers the redirects to Yahoo.
 So, it is important to find and remove adware extensions.

-Remove Fake Extension From Safari, by following these steps:
+To Remove Yahoo Search From Safari , by following these steps:

 - Click on Safari menu →Preferences → go to Extensions Tab;